 You can easily adjust the stepped layout settings.
 With the matrix visual selected, in the Format section (the paintbrush icon) of the Visualizations pane, expand the row headers section.
 You have two options: the Stepped layout toggle (which turns it on or off), and the Stepped layout indentation (which specifies the indentation amount, in pixels).

 If you turn off stepped layout, Power BI shows the subcategories in another column rather than indented beneath the parent category.

 You can turn subtotals on or off in matrix visuals, for both rows and columns.
 In the following image, you can see that the row subtotals are set to On and set to display at the bottom.

-When you turn on Subtotals and add a label, Power BI also adds a row, and the same label, for the grand total value.
-To format your grand total, select the format option for Grand total.
+When you turn on Row subtotals and add a label, Power BI also adds a row, and the same label, for the grand total value.
+To format your grand total, select the format option for Row grand total.

-If you want to turn subtotals and grand total off, in the format section of the visualizations pane, expand the Subtotals card.
+If you want to turn subtotals and the grand total off, in the format section of the visualizations pane, expand the Row subtotals card.
 Turn the row subtotals slider to Off.
 When you do so, the subtotals aren't shown.

 The same process applies for column subtotals.

 Add visual cues to your table or matrix with conditional icons.

 In the format section of the Visualizations pane, expand the Cell elements card.
 Turn the Icons slider to On and select the definitions icon.